aminedakli/Hackathon-CodeML-2024/README.md

 This project aims to leverage machine learning techniques to provide insights into customer behavior in the airline industry.
 By utilizing effective tools like Pandas, NumPy, and Scikit-learn, the project ensures a smooth workflow from data preprocessing to model prediction.
 The goal is to create a reliable predictive model that can assist businesses in understanding and anticipating customer needs.
 <br>
 <br>
-*By Fares Laadjel, Mohammed Amine Dakli, Achraf Bayi and Wiame Kotbi*
+*By Fares Laadjel, Mohamed Amine Dakli, Achraf Bayi and Wiame Kotbi*